Mushrooms For Alzheimer’s Disease

 Several studies have confirmed that a special Ayurvedic herb Brahmi or Bacopa Monnieri increases memory and cognition, and may treat dementia and Alzheimer’s disease.

 Brahmi Powder Recent Health Studies

 One study was conducted in the Medical College of Thailand’s Khon Kaen University with 60 volunteers with an average age of 63 years old.
-They gave volunteers placebo and BRAHMI for 3 months.
+They gave volunteers a placebo and BRAHMI for 3 months.

-Before the study began, the researchers tested the subjects memory accuracy, attention span, cognitive processing speed and reaction time.
+Before the study began, the researchers tested the subjects memory accuracy, attention span, cognitive processing speed, and reaction time.
 Brain cell cholinergic and monoaminergic functions were also measured.

 Volunteers were tested every four weeks during the treatment as well as four weeks after the end of the treatment.